Hsu1023/Hsu1023.github.io/_pages/about.md

 Awards
 ======
-* ICML 2024 Grant Award.
+* ICML 2024 Travel Award.
 * Comprehensive Excellence Award of Tsinghua University (2021, 2022 & 2023).
 * First Prize in National Olympiad in Informatics in Provinces (NOIP) of China (2017 & 2018).
 * First Provincial-level in Chinese Physics Olympiad (2018 & 2019).